-Although neither the nominating and governance committee nor the Board has a diversity policy, the Board is committed to a diversified membership in terms of both the individuals involved and their various experiences and areas of expertise.
-The nominating and governance committee has not established specific minimum age, education, years of business experience, or specific types of skills for potential director candidates but, in general, expects that qualified candidates will have ample experience and a proven record of business success and leadership.
-Nominees for director shall be selected on the basis of experience, integrity, ability to make independent analytical inquiries, understanding of the Company's business environment, and willingness to devote adequate time to Board duties.
+The Board is committed to a diversified membership in terms of both the individuals involved and their various experiences and areas of expertise.
+The nominating and governance committee has adopted a Director Qualification Policy which establishes guidelines for the committee on the process of evaluating the appointment of new members to the Board of Directors.
+The policy states that the Company's nonemployee directors should possess attributes that contribute to a diverse and complementary Board, with diversity reflecting gender, ethnicity, educational, professional, and/or managerial backgrounds and experience, and other relevant considerations.
+Nominees for director shall also be selected on the basis of experience, integrity, ability to make independent analytical inquiries, understanding of the Company's business environment, and willingness to devote adequate time to Board duties.
 Board members are expected to diligently prepare for, attend, and participate in all Board and applicable committee meetings.
 Each Board member is expected to ensure that other existing and planned future commitments do not materially interfere with the member's service as a director.
 The Board applies these criteria in evaluating candidates nominated by stockholders as well as in evaluating those recommended by other sources.
 The committee also considers whether candidates would be "independent" for purposes of the Nasdaq listing standards and SEC rules and regulations.
 These general criteria are reviewed annually by the nominating and governance committee and the Board to ensure they remain pertinent and robust.
+The policy on Director Qualification is available on our website at www.crystal-clean.com under "Investor Relations" and "Corporate Governance."
+See "Availability of Certain Documents."